 Licensure and Certification.
 Johnson University's Teacher Education program is approved by the Tennessee State Board of Education and by the Association of Christian Schools International (ACSI).
 Bachelor's Degrees are offered in several licensure areas and partially meet the requirements for licensure in the State of Tennessee.
 State clinical practice requirements are met through student teaching or an internship.
 Early Childhood Education PreK-3 & English as a Second Language PreK-12 dual program, Elementary Education K-5 & English as a Second Language PreK-12 dual program, and Special Education Interventionist K-8 candidates must pursue MA in Holistic Education with one year internship.
-Physical Education K-12, English as Second Language PreK-12, and Music Education K-12 can choose either internship or one semester student teaching.
+English as a Second Language PreK-12 can choose either internship or one semester student teaching.